 The design evolves from our obsession with axonometric projection; a way of understanding space that is metrically measurable (a perceived economy) and yet reveals volumetric construction through planes, edges and corners which for the design aspect is the real assets; providing light fill rooms where ceilings are sloped to reflect evenly spread south light to the interior; joinery that separated rooms and articulate flows through the space.
 The edges and corners become a critical moment of investigation and articulation from the cladding through to the crafting of the interior joinery and handrail.

 Our in-house manufacturing facility, Power to Make fabricates all the internal joinery and vanity units including the kitchen.
 The joinery detail is articulated around edges and corner; where the hand interfaces with the materials.
-The houses are a few months away from completion.
+Photography by Dan Hocking.